Excel for the web

 Apply data validation to cells

-This feature is available in Excel Online.
+This feature is available in Excel for the web.
 Other advanced features are only available in the Excel desktop app.

 Apply smart/recommended formatting

-Not available in Excel Online.
-In the Excel 2013 desktop app, recommended charts let you pick from a variety of charts that are best for presenting your data.
-Learn more about how to use chart recommendations in Excel 2013.
+Not available in Excel for the web.
+In the Excel desktop app, recommended charts let you pick from a variety of charts that are best for presenting your data.
+Learn more about how to use chart recommendations in Excel.

-Excel Online can complete what you're typing into a cell and, if there's more than one possible value, display them all in a list that you can pick from.
+Excel for the web can complete what you're typing into a cell and, if there's more than one possible value, display them all in a list that you can pick from.

 Total a column or row of numbers by selecting the cells you want to sum and then double-click AutoSum.
 The result appears in the next blank cell.